Lake Oahe

-Lake Oahe (/o:'wA:.hi:/) is a large reservoir behind Oahe Dam on the Missouri River; it begins in central South Dakota and continues north into North Dakota in the United States.
+Lake Oahe (/o:'wA:.hi:/) is a large reservoir behind the Oahe Dam on the Missouri River; it begins in central South Dakota and continues north into North Dakota in the United States.
 The lake has an area of 370000 acre and a maximum depth of 205 ft.
 By volume, it is the fourth-largest reservoir in the US.
 Lake Oahe has a length of approximately 231 mi and has a shoreline of 2250 mi.
 51 recreation areas are located along Lake Oahe, and 1.5 million people visit the reservoir every year.
 The lake is named for the 1874 Oahe Indian Mission.

 Lake Oahe begins just north of Pierre, South Dakota and extends nearly as far north as Bismarck, North Dakota.
 Mobridge, South Dakota is located on the eastern shore of the central portion of the lake.
 Bridges over Lake Oahe include US Route 212 west of Gettysburg, South Dakota and US Route 12 at Mobridge.
 The former town of Forest City has been flooded beneath Lake Oahe, about 9 miles west of Gettysburg.
 Prehistoric archaeological sites have been explored in the area, including Molstad Village near Mobridge.
-It dates to before the emergence of the Arikara, Hidatsa and Mandan as separate peoples, and has been designated as a National Historic Landmark.
+It dates to before the emergence of the Arikara, Hidatsa, and Mandan as separate peoples, and has been designated as a National Historic Landmark.

 Recreation

 Species of fish in the reservoir include walleye, northern pike, channel catfish, and smallmouth bass.
 Chinook salmon, native to the Pacific Northwest, are artificially maintained in Lake Oahe and are a popular target for anglers.
 The lake also supports populations of the endangered pallid sturgeon.

 There are 50 public recreation areas that allow access to Lake Oahe.
-Many of these areas offer boat ramp facilities, marinas, campgrounds, picnic areas, hiking trails, along with access for hunting and fishing opportunities.
+Many of these areas offer boat ramp facilities, marinas, campgrounds, picnic areas, and hiking trails, along with access to hunting and fishing opportunities.
 Some of the recreation areas include: